-Twin Spring coupling replaces all flexible coupling units, in all kind of industrial applications.
+Twin Spring coupling replaces all mechanical power transmission coupling units, in all kind of industrial applications.

 Industrial flexible couplings are broken into two sections, low/zero backlash with 0-2 degree misalignment and anything over that.
 That includes universal joints, beam, oldham and elastomeric couplings.

-Industrial couplings normally run at higher speeds but require less torque capability as high speed and high flexibility cant be combined, until now.
+Industrial couplings normally run at higher speeds but require less torque capability as high speed and high flexibility can not be combined, until now.

 Jaw type couplings are well used as they are a fail safe coupling, that means if the spider insert fails the jaws will clamp together keeping the coupling running but vibration issues will mean it will need to be repairing as soon as possible otherwise equipment damage is probable.
 Jaw type coupling while widely used can only run at 1-2 degree out of alignment so it limits some of its uses.